firehawkvfx/firehawk/README.md

 ./install-consul-vault-client --vault-module-version v0.13.11  --vault-version 1.5.5 --consul-module-version v0.8.0 --consul-version 1.8.4 --build amazonlinux2 --cert-file-path /home/ec2-user/.ssh/tls/ca.crt.pem
 ```

-## Build images
+## Build Images

-For each client instance we build a base AMI to run os updates (you only need to do this infrequently).
-Then we build the complete AMI from the base AMI to speed up subsequent builds (and provide a better foundation from ever changing software updates).
+For each client instance we build a base AMI to run OS updates (you only need to do this infrequently).
+Then we build the complete AMI from the base AMI to speed up subsequent builds (the base AMI provides better reproducible results from ever changing software updates).

 - Build Base AMI's
 ```